Housewife: In China

 In imperial China (excluding periods of the Tang dynasty), women were bound to homemaking by the doctrines of Confucianism and cultural norms.
-Generally, girls did not attend school and, therefore, spent the day doing household chores with their mothers and female relatives (for example, cooking and cleaning).
+Generally, girls did not attend school and, therefore, spent the day doing household chores (for example, cooking and cleaning) with their mothers and female relatives.
 In most cases, the husband was alive and able to work, so the wife was almost always forbidden to take a job and mainly spent her days at home or doing other domestic tasks.
 As Confucianism spread across East Asia, this social norm was also observed in Korea, Japan and Vietnam.
-As foot binding became common after the Song Dynasty, many women lost the ability to work outside.
+As foot binding became common after the Song dynasty, many women lost the ability to work outside.

 After the founding of the Republic of China in 1911, these norms were gradually loosened and many women were able to enter the workforce.
 Shortly thereafter, a growing number of females began to be permitted to attend schools.
 Starting with the rule of the People's Republic of China in 1949, all women were freed from compulsory family roles.
 During the Great Leap Forward and Cultural Revolution, some women even worked in fields that were traditionally reserved for males.

 In modern China, housewives are no longer as common, especially in the largest cities and other urban areas.
 Many modern women work simply because one person's income is insufficient to support the family, a decision made easier by the fact that it is common for Chinese grandparents to watch after their grandchildren until they are old enough to go to school.
 Nonetheless, the number of Chinese housewives has been steadily rising in recent years as China's economy expands.